 The academic year 2023-2024 will be organized from September 1st 2023 until September 30th 2024.
 An extension is possible if necessary.
 For a specific breakdown of the academic year, please refer to the course schedule of the program in question.

 Article 2 – Degree programs and educational organization

-- The Management Committee annually ratifies, by May 1st, the list of degree programs and degree specializations to be offered during the next academic year, and the tuition fees for each degree program.
+- The Academic Council annually ratifies, by February 1st, the list of degree programs and degree specializations to be offered during the next academic year, and the tuition fees for each degree program.

 - The program team describes the admission conditions and procedure of each program, the content and learning objectives of the program, the beginning and ending competencies, and the program courses.

 - The descriptions of the courses are published by the beginning of the academic year.